jhn322/responsive-sidebar-v2/README.md

 ## Improvements

-Several improvements in JS to allow the sidebar to dynamically open and close on mouse hover on delay and more mobile optimized with touch events.
+Several improvements in JS to allow the sidebar to dynamically open and close on mouse hover on delay and more mobile optimisation by allowing the user to swipe to open & close the sidebar with touch events.

 ### GitHub pages links